 Clinical placements for university and apprenticeship students

-As the UK’s leading provider of health services in prisons and youth offender establishments, Practice Plus Group is proud to offer both university and apprenticeship students the opportunity to gain work experience in an extensive range of clinical areas.
-These include:
+We are proud to offer both university and apprenticeship students the opportunity to gain work experience in an extensive range of clinical areas.

 Join us for a placement at one of our prisons by completing our application form and emailing firstname.lastname@example.org, or read on to discover more about what prison placements have to offer.